Mohan-krishna1708/bookstore-app/README.md

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!